aptech/docs/docs/data-management/data-cleaning.rst

 Counting missing variables
 +++++++++++++++++++++++++++++++

-The procedure :func:`dstatmt` provides a count of missing values by variable name as part of the descriptive statistics report.
+The procedure :func:`dstatmt` counts missing values by variable name as part of the descriptive statistics report.
 It requires only a single input indicating the source of data.

 The input may be either a dataset file name or the name of a data matrix currently in the workspace.

 ::